 István is a political scientist and an international relations expert.
 He has earned his Bachelor's and Master's degrees at Pázmány Péter Catholic University and at the University of Edinburgh.
 Currently he is working on his PhD at his alma mater.
 From 2013 to 2018 he worked at the Századvég Foundation first as a Research Fellow then as a Senior Research Fellow.
 Formerly, he worked as a Political Adviser in the Prime Minister’s Office of Hungary.

-She is involved with program development and execution, working with incoming guest speakers and supporting all staff in a mission oriented fashion.
-She also represents Danube Institute through her involvement with the International Women’s Club and other organisations.
+Melissa is involved with program development and execution, working with incoming guest speakers and supporting all staff in a mission oriented fashion.
+She also represents the Institute through her involvement with the International Women’s Club and other organisations.
 A former professional in the field of security working with the federal government, she is a graduate of the University of Alabama and is a commentator on the political scene on both sides of the Atlantic.

 Senior Research Fellow

-Assistant to President
+Personal Assistant to the President